Thirsty but bored? What Can You Drink Besides Water?

 - Kombucha I’m a big Kombucha fan.
-Please don’t be misled by past negative hoopla, which was more about commerce than health.
 Kombucha is a great tonic and is so easy and inexpensive to brew at home.
 If you’re a fan like me, you’ll want to invest in a home brewing system, rather than paying $4 a bottle.
 I recommend using glass or lead-free ceramic, but you can get beautiful wooden casks too.
 The most important attributes to look for are an open top (you’ll cover it with cotton while brewing) and a tap, so even an inexpensive iced tea container will work well.
+Here’s an example:

 Read more about Kombucha here.
 And if you want to get started, ask me for a SCOBY and a little starter!

 - Electrolytes In this heat, I see many clients’ hydration going down, down, down.
 That can make you feel sluggish, and has a huge impact on your metabolism as well.
 Electrolytes can help, but please don’t drink those sugary/corn syrupy artificially colored and flavored drinks.
 I have several formulas that are all natural and sugar free.
 Some come in convenient packs that you can carry and use as needed.
 I also have an unflavored concentrated liquid or powder that you can add to anything you’re drinking.
 Improving your hydration by even single percentage point can help your brain with focus, and your boost metabolism too.